Authored by George Howard

 Jon Bonci has an extensive and varied career that spans music publishing, video production, television, and education.
-He has been the Creative Director, East Coast for BMG Music Publishing, Creative Manager at Warner/Chappell Music Publishing, and is currently handling licensing and creative roles for Shapiro Bernstein & Co., Inc. He has also worked as a producer, videographer, and editor for his own video production company, as well as taking the role of Executive Director for Local TV in Easthampton, NY , overseeing the public, education, and government access channels there.
+He has been the Creative Director, East Coast for BMG Music Publishing, Creative Manager at Warner/Chappell Music Publishing, managing the licensing and creative roles for Shapiro Bernstein & Co., Inc., and currently Music Director at ESPN.
+He has also worked as a producer, videographer, and editor for his own video production company, as well as taking the role of Executive Director for Local TV in Easthampton, NY , overseeing the public, education, and government access channels there.
 With a Bachelor of Arts in Music from SUNY Oswego and a Master of Science in Elementary Education from Lehman College, Jon has also taught elementary school as both a teaching assistant and substitute teacher.

 Jay Coyle is the founder and "Music Geek" at the digital marketing firm, Music Geek Services.
 His company provides artist services for the music industry and has been a Topspin-certified marketer since 2009.
 Built upon a life-long omnivorous obsession with marketing bands and mixing in equal parts of knowledge gained from an advertising-focused Journalism degree at the University of Georgia along with his skills running a Marketing consultancy for 5 years in Atlanta, Music Geek Services was finally created in 2008 immediately after Jay left a marketing position at the EMI CMG label in Nashville.